10Duke Enterprise C++ SDK

 Authentication using OAuth Resource Owner Password Credentials Grant

-We do not recommend using OAuth Resource Owner Password Credentials Grant and this grant is disallowed in OAuth 2.0 Security Best Current Practice.
+We do not recommend the use of OAuth Resource Owner Password Credentials Grant as this grant is disallowed in OAuth 2.0 Security Best Current Practice.

-To use this authentication method, create implementation of tenduke::oauth::ropg::ResourceOwnerPasswordCredentialsProvider and register instance of it when creating the client (see below for example).
-As the client maintains the state automatically, when the client determines that the user needs to log in, it executes the callback to provide the authentication credentials.
+To use this authentication method, create an implementation of tenduke::oauth::ropg::ResourceOwnerPasswordCredentialsProvider and register an instance of it when creating the client (see below for an example).
+Because the client maintains the state automatically, it executes the callback to provide the authentication credentials when the client determines that a user needs to log in.

-If the authentication fails because of invalid credentials, the client internally retries the authentication request by first executing the callback again and then re-executing the request with the new credentials.
-The client has maximum number of retries after which the client throws tenduke::oauth::OAuthInvalidGrant.
-The maximum number of retries can be configured when creating the client.
+If authentication fails because of invalid credentials, the client internally retries the authentication request by first executing the callback again and then re-executing the request with the new credentials.
+The client has a maximum number of retries after which tenduke::oauth::OAuthInvalidGrant is thrown.
+You can configure the maximum number of allowed retries when creating the client.

-To create client, which authenticates the user with Resource Owner Password Credentials Grant:
+To create a client that authenticates users with Resource Owner Password Credentials Grant:

 // Sample callback: